informatics-isi-edu/deriva-client/README.md

 ### Installation Prerequisites

 * A Python 3.5.4 or greater system installation is required.
-Verify that the appropriate Python interpreter can be invoked from a command shell using the `python3` command.
-This can be tested simply with the following
+The latest stable version of Python is recommended.
-command:
+* Verify that the appropriate Python 3 interpreter can be invoked from a command shell using the `python3` command.
+This can be tested simply with the following command:

 ```sh
 python3 --version